hcplayer1988/Videoflix/README.md

 }
 ```

-After registration an activation email is sent.
-The account remains inactive until activation.
+After registration an activation email is sent to the user.
+The account remains inactive until the email link is clicked.

 ### Account Activation

+The activation link in the email points to the frontend which then calls:

 ```
 GET http://127.0.0.1:8000/api/activate/<uidb64>/<token>/